adjust/react_native_sdk/README.md

 ```

 **Note**: Transaction ID is the iOS term, unique identifier for successfully finished Android In-App-Purchases is named **Order ID**.

-### <a id="iap-verification"></a>In-app purchase verification

-In-app purchase verification can be conducted through the React Native Purchase SDK which is currently in development and will soon be made publicly available.
-For more information, please contact support@adjust.com.

 ### <a id="callback-parameters"></a>Callback parameters